zac-vh/zac-vh.github.io/_pages/about.md

 Within this general landscape, my research develops along three interconnected directions:

 **Physicality constraints in phase space.** In phase-space representations, determining whether a quasiprobability distribution represents a physically valid quantum state is often nontrivial, typically relying on abstract mathematical conditions.
-This direction aims to identify geometric and structural constraints—extending uncertainty relations to a finer level of detail—that reveal how physicality manifests in phase space.
+This direction aims to identify geometric and structural constraints—sharpening uncertainty relations to uncover deeper principles of physicality in phase space.
 <br><small><em>Keywords:</em> `phase-space theory` · `uncertainty relations` · `positivity conditions` </small>

 **Entropic measures of nonclassicality.** Intrinsically nonclassical quantum behavior often relies on a combination of resources whose precise roles are difficult to isolate.
 This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase space, as an insightful way to capture the richness and subtlety of quantum behavior.